 Finally someone explained that the verse meant something a little more reasonable.
 But because of (or perhaps in spite of) my earlier misunderstanding, my quest for perfection evolved into being conscientious to do my best.
-Many of my teachers’ comments on my report card attested that I was very conscientious.
+In school many of my teachers’ comments on my report card attested that I was very conscientious.

 But in the process I became overly critical of myself.
 I studied hard, worrying about my grades; as a teenager, worrying about my weight, my looks, my pimples, the lack of a boyfriend, never being a “star” at anything, and I even worried about making mistakes that hadn’t even happened yet!